 Recently I was having a craving for vegan enchiladas!
 I didn't want to spend hours in the kitchen so I came up with this easy vegan black bean enchilada recipe.

-They're filled with a seasoned 'enchilada cream cheese sauce', black beans, corn, and grilled onion and bell pepper.
+They're filled with a seasoned 'enchilada cream cheese cream cheese sauce', black beans, corn, and grilled onion and bell pepper.

 The bold flavors of the black bean filling make these enchiladas a hit with everyone!